The Best GMAT Practice Methods

 Skill is what makes you fast.

-The TTP Streaks Method
+The TTP Streaks Method for Confirming Mastery

-How the TTP Streaks Method Works
+How to Use the TTP Streaks Method

-For example, say you were working on Assumption questions.
-You could do easy Assumption questions until you got 15 correct in a row.
-Then you could do medium Assumption questions until you got 15 correct in a row.
-Finally, you could do hard Assumption questions until you got 10 correct in a row.
-At that point, you would be confident that you had mastered Assumption questions.
+Let’s say you were practicing Assumption questions in GMAT Verbal.
+You could do easy questions until you got 15 correct in a row.
+Then you could do medium questions until you got 15 correct in a row.
+Finally, you could do hard questions until you got 10 correct in a row.
+This 15-15-10 pattern has been shown to indicate that a test-taker has mastered a GMAT topic.

-This 15 easy, 15 medium, and 10 hard questions correct in a row pattern has been shown to indicate that a test-taker is strong in a topic.
-If you want to score extremely high on the GMAT, you could shoot for longer streaks, such as 20 easy, 20 medium, and 15 hard.
-Or if you have a relatively modest score goal, you could shoot for 10 easy, 10 medium, and 5 hard.
+If you want to earn a top score on the GMAT, you could shoot for longer streaks.
+For example, consider shooting for streaks of 20 easy, 20 medium, and 15-20 hard questions correct in a row.
+Or, if you have a relatively modest score goal, you could shoot for 10 easy, 10 medium, and 5 hard questions correct in a row.

 TTP PRO TIP: